petermattia/petermattia/about.md

 with a degree in [chemical engineering](https://www.cbe.udel.edu).

-One of the many things I've learned in grad school so far is that I like science, but I love engineering - specifically, **building systems that save humans time**.
+One of the many things I've learned in grad school so far is that I like science, but I love engineering - specifically, **building systems that save people time**.
 I'm especially interested in
 [accelerating scientific progress through automation](/articles/2017/09/18/automating-science.html).
 While my background is in the physical sciences,